Skip to content

 Instructions

-• For the Chicken: Season the chicken breasts on both sides with salt and pepper.
+• For the Chicken Soup: Season the chicken breasts on both sides with salt and pepper.

-• Add in the chicken stock, cover with a lid and cook over medium heat for 1 hour or until the chicken easily shreds apart.
+• Add the chicken stock, cover with a lid, and cook over medium heat for 1 hour or until the chicken easily shreds apart.

-• Using two forks, pull the chicken apart until shredded.
+• Remove the chicken, and using two forks, pull the chicken apart until it's shredded.

-• For the Matzo Balls: In a large bowl, combine all of the ingredients until they are well mixed together and set in the refrigerator for at least 1 hour.
+• For the Matzo Balls: In a large bowl, combine all of the ingredients using your hands or a spoon until they are well mixed together and set in the refrigerator for at least 1 hour.

-• Remove the matzo ball mixture and roll it into small golf ball-sized balls, and place them on a sheet tray lined with parchment paper.
-Note: If the matzo balls become sticky while making them, dip your hands in water before rolling.
+• Remove the matzo ball mixture, roll it into small golf ball-sized balls, and place them on a sheet tray lined with parchment paper.

-• Place a few matzo balls into the soup and cook over low heat for 15 to 20 minutes or until they are cooked and firm.
+• Place a few matzo balls at a time into the soup and cook over low heat for 15 to 20 minutes or until they are cooked and firm.
 Move the balls around and flip them over every 3-4 minutes.

-• Place the cooked matzo balls in a soup bowl along with the chicken broth, chopped chicken, and vegetables and garnish with chopped dill and sliced green onions.
+• Place the cooked matzo balls in a soup bowl along with the chicken broth, shredded chicken, and vegetables and garnish with chopped dill and sliced green onions.

 Notes